Reverse Proxy Guide to Refer in 2024

 Enjoy targeted global server balancing

 Global server balancing is an advanced version of loan balancing and is preferred for effective traffic management.
-In this kind of loan balancing, the functioning of a website is dependable on servers spread across the globe when traffic or request is forwarded to the server closest to the source of the request/traffic.
+In this kind of loan balancing, the functioning of a website is dependable on servers spread across the globe when traffic or requests are forwarded to the server closest to the source of the request/traffic.

 This way, the distance between request and response becomes short.
 As the response has to travel less distance, performance is surely improved.